After Suspicious Packages, Trump Urges Civility While Blaming 'Fake News' Media

 Stop blaming others.
 Look in the mirror.
 Your inflammatory rhetoric, insults, lies, & encouragement of physical violence are disgraceful.
 Clean up your act....try to act Presidential.
 The American people deserve much better.
 BTW, your critics will not be intimidated into silence. https://t.co/cS5qNiuU7o— John O. Brennan (@JohnBrennan) October 25, 2018

-It is not yet known who is behind the packages or what their political leanings may be.
+It is not known who is behind the packages or what their political leanings may be.

 Sanders told reporters there's a big difference between insulting his critics and taking action.
-Trump is no more responsible for the suspicious packages, she said, than Bernie Sanders was for a supporter of his opening fire on the congressional baseball practice last year.
+Trump is no more responsible for the suspicious packages, she said, than Sen. Bernie Sanders was for a supporter of his opening fire on the congressional baseball practice last year.